adoxa/ansicon/readme.txt

     * go back to saving the buffer cursor position;
     * preserve escape that isn't part of a sequence;
     * escape control characters;
+    * change the graphics SCAN characters to their Unicode equivalents;
     + use the system default sound for the bell;
     + added Play Sound DECPS;
     + added '+' intermediate byte to use the buffer, rather than the window;